Deep Learning for Micro-expression Recognition: A Survey: Inputs

-Optical flow is an approximation of the local image motion which has been verified helpful for motion representation~\cite{barron1994performance}.
-The optical-flow based facial movement analysis~\cite{allaert2019optical,poux2020dynamic} offers a promising way for expression analysis with subtle movements~\cite{allaert2019micro, liu2018sparse}, various head poses~\cite{yang2017dense} as well as facial occlusions~\cite{poux2020facial}.
-Optical flow specifies the magnitude and direction of image pixel moves in a given sequence of images with a two-dimension vector field (horizontal and vertical optical flows).
-In recent years, a number of methodological innovations have been presented to improve optical flow techniques~\cite{lucas1986generalized,horn1981determining,senst2012robust,farneback2003two,wedel2009improved,brox2010large,weinzaepfel2013deepflow,sun2018pwc}.
+\textit{Optical flow.} The motion between ME frames contributes important information for ME recognition.
+Optical flow approximates the local image motion, which has been verified to be helpful for motion representation~\cite{barron1994performance}.
+It specifies the magnitude and direction of pixel motion in a given sequence of images with a two-dimension vector field (horizontal and vertical optical flows).
+In recent years, several novel methodologies have been presented to improve optical flow techniques~\cite{lucas1986generalized,horn1981determining,senst2012robust,farneback2003two,wedel2009improved}, such as Farnebäck’s~\cite{farneback2003two}, Lucas-Kanade~\cite{lucas1986generalized}, TV-L1~\cite{wedel2009improved}, FlowNet~\cite{dosovitskiy2015flownet}, as shown in Fig. \ref{fig:opticalflow} (e).
+Currently, many MER approaches utilize optical flow to represent the micro-facial movement and reduce the identity characteristic~\cite{xia2019spatiotemporal,song2019recognizing,allaert2019optical}.
+Researches~\cite{xia2019spatiotemporal,song2019recognizing} indicated that optical flow-based methods always outperform appearance-based methods.
+To further capture the subtle facial changes, multiple works~\cite{zhou2019dual,liong2019shallow,zhou2020objective} extracted features on computed optical flows on the onset and mid-frame/apex in horizontal and vertical directions separately.

-Lucas-Kanade~\cite{lucas1986generalized} and Horn-Schunck~\cite{horn1981determining} are differential methods of optical flow computation, based on partial derivatives of the image sequences.
-Specifically, Lucas-Kanade is computed on small spatial neighbourhood with the assumption that the pixel displacement between nearby frames is small and nearly constant.
-Furthermore, RLOF \cite{senst2012robust} develops an adaptive window size strategy to cope with the generalized aperture problem.
-This kind of local methods are robust under noise.
-While, Horn-Schunck is a global method which introduces a global constraint of smoothness and yields dense flow fields.

-Farnebäck’s~\cite{farneback2003two} approximates pixel intensities of each neighborhood between two consecutive images efficiently using the polynomial expansion transform.
-The displacement fields estimation is iterated with priori displacement in a pyramid decomposition in order to handle large pixel motions, including distances greater than the neighborhood size.

-TV-L1~\cite{wedel2009improved} is based on a minimizing formulation using the total variation (TV) regularization and the robust L1 norm in the flow field.
-TV-L1 is able to preserve discontinuities in the flow field and thus increase the robustness against noise, occlusions, and illumination changes.

-Deep learning approaches for estimating optical flow have achieved rapid progress over the recent years~\cite{hur2019iterative}.
-FlowNet~\cite{dosovitskiy2015flownet} pioneeblack the use of CNNs to optical flow estimation, relied on an encoder-decoder architecture with skip connections.
-Furthermore, FlowNet2.0~\cite{ilg2017flownet} employed multiple FlowNet family networks to remedy the accuracy limitations of FlowNet.
-However, the number of parameters linearly increase at the same time.
-Recently, Lightweight~\cite{hui2018liteflownet,sun2018pwc} networks combining the coarse-to-fine strategy with deep learning approaches achieve competitive accuracy.
-Particularly, PWC-net \cite{sun2018pwc} is designed based on pyramidal processing, warping, and the use of a cost volume without learnable parameters, so that model size and training complexity are blackuced.